The Seattle Kraken made their first player transaction Wednesday, agreeing to a three-year, entry-level contract with free agent center Luke Henman.

 "Character-wise, being the captain of your junior team for multiple years is something we always like to see," Francis said.
 "His leadership qualities, we think, are outstanding.
 I know when I called his GM Pierre Cloutier to let him know we were signing Luke, he couldn't say enough good things about not only Luke the player but Luke the person, which is always good to hear when you're reaching out to those people on an individual."

 The expansion draft, scheduled for July 21, will be under the same rules for the Kraken as the Golden Knights in 2017.
-Seattle will select one player from each team excluding Vegas for a total of 30 (at least 14 forwards, nine defensemen and three goalies) not including additional players who may be acquired as the result of violations of the expansion draft rules.
+Seattle will select one player from each team excluding Vegas for a total of 30 (at least 14 forwards, nine defensemen and three goalies).